Tips for maintaining personal and professional boundaries in therapeutic work.

 It is also important for workers to be clear and assertive with clients about the boundaries of their role and what is appropriate behaviour for the therapeutic process.

-We also provide a range of resources that can be downloaded free of charge from our website and run a professional development workshop on Professional Boundaries in Therapeutic Work.
+We also offer a professional development workshop on Professional Boundaries in Therapeutic Work.

 In this workshop, you’ll learn about the professional and personal boundaries of helping roles, why professionals need them and why it’s important for them to regularly reflect on their practice.